C1 · AdvancedEnglish

 • This is often used to express regret or unreal situations in the present.

-• If + simple past, would have + past participle
+• If + past simple form for present unreal situations (often ‘were’), would have + past participle

 • If I were more confident, I would have applied for that job.

-• She would have passed the exam if she were more focused now.
+• She would have passed the exam if she were more disciplined (in general).

 • The if-clause shows the present unreal situation.